Key points

 What is Handypay?

-The Adelaide-based lender's loans are specifically designed for homeowners looking to make improvements to their home, such as those wishing to add pools, renovate their kitchens or install solar energy systems.
+Handypay initially offered financing options for homeowners looking to make improvements to their home, such as those wishing to add pools, renovate their kitchens or install solar energy systems.

-"We work with large vendors in areas such as massage chairs, medicine and education, however the target market is home improvement and home renovations and all things associated with the home.
+"We work with large vendors in areas such as massage chairs, medicine, and education, however the target market is home improvement and home renovations and all things associated with the home.

 "But the funds are released to the customer so it's theirs to spend."